Cecca/experiment-reporter/README.md

    by the `Experiment(String, String)` constructor.
  - `experiment.name`: sets the name of the experiment.
 Ignored by the `Experiment(String, String)` constructor.
- - `experiments.report.dir`: configures the directory that will contain the reports.
+ - `experiment.report.dir`: configures the directory that will contain the reports.
 Defaults to `./reports`
- - `experiments.json.pretty`: boolean, configures whether the json reports will be pretty-printed.
+ - `experiment.json.pretty`: boolean, configures whether the json reports will be pretty-printed.
 Defaults to `false`.